 How To Stop Hunching Your Shoulders

-So how do you stop it from getting worse?
+So, how do you stop it from getting worse?
 Let’s start with the simplest thing.
 Take a look at how you hold your phone when talking.
 Do you cradle it between your ear and shoulder?
 If so, look into earbuds, air pods, or a headset to eliminate that stress on your neck.

-Then examine your work or study station.
+Then, examine your work or study station.
 If you’re sitting for long periods of time, you want to be sure your chair offers proper support.

 Whether you’re working or just standing around, if you’re on the phone, computer, or just talking to friends, incorporate good posture.
 Not sure what that really is?
 Try the wall test.
-You do that by standing with the back of your head, shoulder blades, and back side touching the wall.
+You do that by standing with the back of your head, shoulder blades, and backside touching the wall.
 Your heels will be a few inches away from the wall.
-Then slide one hand flat between the wall and your lower back.
+Then, slide one hand flat between the wall and your lower back.
 There should only be room for your hand to move in and out.
 If there’s too much space, suck in your belly button toward your spine.
 That should push your lower back closer to the wall.
-If it was too tight to fit your hand, arch your back a bit to make room.
+If it is too tight to fit your hand, arch your back a bit to make room.
 Now, test yourself by taking a few steps away from the wall, then take those steps back and see if you’ve held the same posture.
 Practice that a few times each day.
 Focus on your head, shoulder blades, and buttocks to make sure they’re all aligned.
 Soon, it’ll become a habit to stand more erect.

 But you have to make the same effort when sitting, too.
 While seated, your backside and shoulder blades should touch the back of the chair, with a slight arch in your lower back.
 The feet should be flat on the floor, with knees at 90 degrees.
 Again, do check-ins throughout the day to remember to keep yourself aligned.